zhijie-os/go-blockchain/MILESTONE.md

 1. `32-byte block hash -> Block structure (serialized)`
 2. `l -> the hash of the last block in a chain`

+# Transactions

+In *Bitcoin*, payments are realized in different ways:

+1. No accounts.
+2. No balances.
+3. No addresses.
+4. No coins.
+5. No senders and receivers.

+Transactions do not transfer money from one address to another.
+No field holds account balance.
+There are only *transactions*.

+## Input and Output

+Transaction inputs reference outputs of previous transactions.
+Transaction outputs are where the coins stored.

+1. There are outputs that are not linked to inputs.
+2. In one transaction, inputs can reference outputs from multiple transactions.
+3. An input must reference an output.